liyong31/liyong31.github.io/_pages/cv.md

 * **Institute of Software, Chinese Academy of Sciences**, Beijing, China

   **University of Chinese Academy of Sciences**, Beijing, China
-  * Ph.D in Computer Software and Theory, Sept.
+  * Ph.D. in Computer Software and Theory, Sept.
 2013 - Jan.
 2020 (expected)
   * Advisor: Prof. Lijun Zhang

 * **Nanjing University of Posts and Telecommunications**, Nanjing, China